Have these become normal today?

 - Kiefer.
 Is a form of natural good bacteria.
 You can buy it but I’d strongly suggest making it at home yourself!

 - Komboucha.
 Also filled with good bacteria.
 Again, you can buy or make it yourself.
 We make it and our kids love it!
 The girls call it Boucha-pop!
 And it works great for us all.

 All of these are great to help your gut be healthy and get things moving along!

 Lastly, how do we tell that we have a good balance?

 It is all in how your bowels are acting.
 Are your bowels moving properly?

 I hope this article has helped you!
 Please Comment below!
 I would love to hear from you!
 Visit the last link above for help being able to tell if your bowels are healthy or not.

 Have you had health problems in the past and they cleared up after your bowels started working properly?

-Or maybe you have some health problems and were encouraged by the podcast today..
+Or maybe you have some health problems and were encouraged today..
 Would you be open to getting help and maybe trying some of the things mentioned today?